Parental Conflict After Divorce

 What have we learned about parental conflict during and after divorce?

-Parental conflict doesn't have to be the end of common sense and effective communication.
+Parental conflict doesn't have to end common sense and effective communication.
 While divorce and child custody cases can get the better of even the best parents, that shouldn't signal a surrender.
 It's a temporary setback.
-It should be used as an opportunity to learn, grow and become a better co-parent in the process.
+It should be used as an opportunity to learn, grow, and become a better co-parent.

 Was this article helpful to you?